-Christmas in Lisbon (Natal em Lisboa) is a magical season of delightful festivities, delicious foods, and deep traditions of faith and family.
+Christmas in Lisbon (Natal em Lisboa) is a meaningful and magical season of delightful festivities, delicious foods, and deep traditions of faith and family.

-The Christmas season in Portugal may be less well-known than in other European countries famed for snowy winter wonderlands, such as Germany and Austria, with historic Christmas markets.
+The Christmas season in Portugal may be less well-known than in other European countries famed for snowy winter wonderlands like Germany and Austria.
+As well as historic traditions like the Viennese Christmas markets.

 So, this makes the Portuguese capital a comparatively hidden gem in the holiday season.

-Additionally, we’ll uncover helpful tips to visit the main attractions and furthermore, find a few fun “festive facts.”
+Additionally, we’ll uncover helpful travel tips to visit the main attractions and some fun “festive facts” about Lisbon at Christmas.

 Ready?
 Let’s go!